Homelessness Action Project at Cornell

 To serve our Ithaca neighbors.

-Homelessness is one of the most pressing social justice needs of our time.
+Homelessness is one of the most urgent issues of our time.
 According to the 2024 Point-in-Time Count, 210 people in Tompkins County were identified as homeless.

 STUDENT-RUN, COMMUNITY-FOCUSED

-Founded in Spring 2024, the Homelessness Action Project at Cornell is committed to addressing the root causes of homelessness in Ithaca/Tompkins County, and across New York State.
-We use research to inform policy, challenge stigma through education, and build partnerships between Cornell and the broader Ithaca community.
-Our work includes hosting public events, engaging in local advocacy, and supporting efforts that uphold the dignity and rights of unhoused individuals.
-We strive to make a meaningful local impact while contributing to broader conversations about housing justice.
+Founded in Spring 2024, Homelessness Action Project at Cornell is committed to supporting efforts that uphold the dignity and rights of individuals experiencing homelessness, while striving to make a meaningful local impact and contribute to broader conversations around housing justice.

 The Challenge